abradley60/s1-rtc-pyrosar-notebook/README.md

 Installers - https://step.esa.int/main/download/snap-download/

-SNAP for linux can be installed from the command line. **Note - broken from java issues on the NCI**.
+SNAP for linux can be installed from the command line.

 ```sh